 This is maybe one of my favorite must-go spots in Brooklyn that you’d never think about visiting.
 It’s a gorgeous cemetery, super peaceful and extremely well maintained.
 Truly a beauty!

-And as I said above, they do have and private tours, but let us know if you need any help!
+In addition, as I said above, they do have and private tours, but let us know if you need any help!

 IMPORTANT: Just remember, be extremely respectful as soon as you walk inside, ok?
 There might be funeral services happening, as well as people visiting loved ones they’ve lost.